dreger/kqdreger.com/_src/colophon/index.md

 ![me, grinning unabashed]({{site.domain}}/public/cargo/kd.png)
 <small>Photo credit Sarah and Chris Durr.</small>

-This is a small webcolumn that focuses on how design can be applied to writing, technology, and craft.
+This is a small webcolumn, [and podcast](/log), that focuses on how design can be applied to writing, technology, and craft.
 Made in Ohio, made on a Mac.
 Written daily-ish by Kyle Dreger.

-Please send all comments and correspondence to [Twitter @kyledreger](http://twitter.com/kyledreger) or email: <dregerkq@mountunion.edu>.
+Please send all comments and correspondence to [@kyledreger](http://twitter.com/kyledreger) or email: <dregerkq@mountunion.edu>.

 ### Conflicts of Interest
 I do not own any stock or other investments in any of the companies I write about.